PixarAnimationStudios/OpenUSD-proposals/proposals/namespace_editing/README.md

 * Composition arcs (references, payloads, inherits, specializes)
 * Overs in higher composition strength layer stacks
 * Layer metadata for default prim (which can be consumed by references and payloads)
-* Possibly internal path reliant structures (like a stage's current edit target which may have a path map function)
+* Possibly internal path reliant structures (like CollectionAPI MembershipQuery objects which hold collection paths or a stage's current edit target which may have a path map function)

 The paths that need to be fixed up after an edit will commonly come from the layers that comprise the UsdStage that is being edited itself.
 But it's also possible that the edits are being performed on layers that are part of the composition of other open USD stages (for instance via references or sublayers) and we would want those stages to be fixed up as well in response the namespace edits.
 Because of this we will provide the ability to **explicitly designate the list of open stages on which to perform namespace target fixups** in the UsdNamespaceEditor API.
 Any stages specified in this list will be check for any paths that need to be fixed up and will have those edits authored to the appropriate layers as well.

-The fixup behaviors we implement in USD will be modeled off of what fixups we already do in Csd.
+The fixup behaviors we implement in USD will be modeled off of what fixups we already do in Presto.
 These behaviors are best explained via examples.
 Here we’ll define three layers root.usda, b\_ref.usda, and c\_ref.usda. root.usda defines a prim “A” which references a prim “B” in b\_ref.usda which in turn references a prim “C” in c\_ref.usda.
 In each layer we define connections, relationships, overs, and references to a prim that we’ll rename.

 *root.usda*
 ```